achimschloss/fedcm-idp-typescript/README.md

 ### Default deployment

 The default deployment assumes that the setup is using dedicated eTLD+1s to run IDPs.
 To configure those simply set the environment variables `DOMAIN_1` and `DOMAIN_2` and run the IDP(s).
+This can simply be done by updating the `start.sh` script in the root of the repository and replace the placeholders.

+Start the server once the domains are set using

 ```shell
 npm start
 ```

-This setup currently supports running the two IDPs configured via the env variables using one https server with separate SNI context.
-This can easily be extended to also test more complex multi IDP scenarios with multiple eTLD+1 domain, as of now it will always try to load two certificates this can easily be changed.
+This setup currently supports running the two IDPs configured via the env variables using one https server with separate SNI contexts for each domain.
+This can easily be extended to also test more complex multi IDP scenarios with multiple eTLD+1 domains, as of now it will always try to load two certificates.
+This can easily be changed in the future.

 ### Localhost

-Start server using, see note above.
-This will not enable you to test the FedCM APIs
+Start server using.

 ```shell
 npm start-local
 ```

+This will not enable you to test the FedCM APIs, see note above

 ### Heroku

-This setup can be deployed via Heroku PaaS - Follow the respective instructions [here](https://devcenter.heroku.com/articles/git) - Other than Heroku specifics not further configuration is necessary, the setup will automatically fetch the Heroku app domain and adjust accordingly.
+This setup can be deployed via Heroku PaaS - Follow the respective instructions [here](https://devcenter.heroku.com/articles/git) - Other than Heroku specifics no further configuration is necessary, the setup will automatically fetch the Heroku app domain and adjust accordingly.

 ## Certificate configuration

-The setups expects a `certs` subdirectory in the root of the project containing a subdirectory for the configured domains.
+The setup expects a `certs` subdirectory in the root of the project containing a subdirectory for the configured domains.
 Basic setup:

 Create the certs directory